-Three Quick Ways to Tweak the Default Requirement Workflow
+Three Quick Tweaks for a Better Default Requirement Workflow

 Getting requirement workflows right is important.
 After all, you need to make sure that requirements are reviewed by the right people, approved, and used to generate test cases.